SophieDufrane/PP1_My_Website/README.md

     - This section is structured as a resume and starts with a job title "Full-Stack Developer".
     - Then there's a brief introduction or pitch, and finally a picture.
     - There's a button "Contact Me!" right below the text, it's also a shortcut to go to the contact page and access to the form.
-    - Teh button has a contrasted color to make it evident and easy to see.
+    - The button has a contrasted color to make it evident and easy to see.
 Getting in contact with users (potential recruiters) would be the main purpose of this website.

 ![About Me](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_about_me.png)